Macadamia Nut Butter – Low Histamine, Low Lectin, Med Oxalate, Low FODMAP, Low Carb

 - Pinch of finely ground unrefined Sea Salt (like Redmond Real Salt*, Celtic Sea Salt*, or Himalayan Sea Salt*)

-Place in freezer for a few hours for a thick, cream cheese like texture.
-Or use room temperature for a thinner texture.
-I love dipping apple slices into the macadamia nut butter or drizzling over blueberries!
+- Place in freezer for a few hours for a thick, cream cheese like texture.
+Or… use room temperature for a thinner texture.
+I love dipping apple slices into the macadamia nut butter or drizzling it over blueberries!

 For a more sweet and salty flavor: